 The scheme is free.

 10. What is the difference between Pre-Settled / Settled Status and Permanent Residence?

 Permanent Residence is a status under EU and European Economic Area ("EEA") law, which will not be recognised by the UK after 31 December 2020.

-Yes, to continue living and working in the UK after exit date, you will need to register by the exit date (or end of transition period).
-Those who already hold Permanent Residence in the UK will be able to switch to Settled Status, free of charge, as long as they register by exit date (or end of transition period).
+Yes, to continue living and working in the UK after exit date, you will need to register by 30 June 2021.
+Those who already hold Permanent Residence in the UK will be able to switch to Settled Status, free of charge, as long as they register by 30 June 2021.
 Holders of Permanent Residence won't need to prove that they have been resident for 5 years.

 These countries are not members of the EU but their citizens currently have the right to free movement.
 The nationals of these countries are now able to apply for settlement.